Options Flow Data API

 Reports

 AI-generated market analysis reports produced by CapitalFlow throughout the trading day.
 Hourly movers highlight the most significant flow during each trading hour.
 Daily summaries provide an end-of-day recap of key options activity, sentiment shifts, and notable positioning across the market.
+Report listing endpoints support cursor-based pagination — use the created timestamp of the last result as the before parameter to fetch the next page.

 Parameters